zEightyOne/zChat/README.md

 To run the service:

-npm install
+`npm install`

-node index.js
+`node index.js `

-Tests
+###**Unit and Acceptance Tests**
 __________

 With the service running you have the option of running unit tests and acceptance tests.
 The unit tests are written in mocha/chai

-npm test
+`npm test`

-To run the acceptance test you must have selenium standalone service running
+To run the acceptance test you must have a [selenium standalone](https://www.seleniumhq.org/download/) server running

-java -jar selenium-server-standalone-3.10.0.jar
+`java -jar selenium-server-standalone-3.10.0.jar`

-I've only tested agains firefox and in order to do so you need to make sure you have the marrionette driver in your path
+I've only tested against firefox and in order to do so you need to make sure you have the [marionette driver](https://github.com/mozilla/geckodriver/releases) in your path

 Once done run:

-npm run accept
+`npm run accept`

 Have fun (send any feedback to cooper.canada@me.com :)